Randomized methods for dynamical low-rank approximation: Dynamical randomized rangefinder

 where $U_h \in \R^{m \times R}$ and $V_h \in \R^{n \times R}$ have orthonormal columns.
 Since $\Omega \in \R^{n \times (r+p)}$ is a Gaussian matrix, the result of the product $W =V_h^T \Omega \in \R^{R \times (r+p)}$ is also a Gaussian matrix and has therefore full row-rank with probability one.
 By definition, we get

 and we conclude by noticing that the following spaces are identical:

 \end{proof} As pointed out in the course of the above proof, the idealized procedure is, in fact, the rangefinder algorithm applied to the exact solution evaluated at time $h$, that is $A(h)$.
-It is also known that the projector-splitting integrator \cite{lubich2014projector} and the BUG integrator \cite{ceruti2022unconventional} satisfy the exactness property on the exact flow.
+The above property is similar to the exactness property of \cite{lubich2014projector} and \cite{ceruti2022unconventional} on exact flows.